 Meredith students are responsible for ensuring that the Honor System is upheld at all times.
 Any dishonorable action will be regarded as a violation of the Honor Code.
-In particular, students must refrain from cheating, stealing, lying or plagiarizing (see a complete list of Honor Code violations below).
+In particular, students must refrain from cheating, stealing, lying or plagiarizing (see a complete list of Honor Code violations in the Graduate Student Handbook).